CodeWithCream/Five_Newsy_AP/README.md

-# Five_Newsy
+# Five_Newsy_API
-A news-related web and mobile app
+A backend that supports a news-related web and mobile app